-- Translation of documents for which there is no previous Spanish translation; - Materials used in health promotion projects, with particular focus on multi-center trials; and - Checking the acceptability of previously translated documents. - Document is translated by a Native Spanish-language translator, who is skilled in grammatical rules and localized regionalisms.
+- Translation of documents for which there is no previous Spanish translation; - Materials used in health promotion projects, with particular focus on multi-center trials; and - Checking the acceptability of previously translated documents. - 1.
+Documents are translated by a certified Language Services Specialist, who is skilled in grammatical rules and localized regionalisms.
 The translation will be entered on a computer with Spanish-language capabilities, including spell-check and thesaurus.
 All target audiences and their particular regional Spanish will be taken into account, including U.S. Border, Mexican, Central and South American, Caribbean (Cuban, Puerto Rican, Dominican) and Peninsular (Spain).
 A low literacy audience must be taken into account. - 2.
-The first draft is proofread and reviewed by the translator.
-The document is to be read word by word, line by line to insure accuracy.
+Documents are proofread word by word, line by line by the translator, to ensure accuracy.
 During this review, the translator scans for errors, general syntax, and readability. - 3.
-The first draft of the translated document is edited by a fully bilingual English/Spanish editor, who was not involved with the original translation of the document.
-They will have complete command of Spanish and be skilled in grammatical rules and localized regionalisms.
-All target audiences, and their particular regional Spanish, will be taken into account, including U.S. Border, Mexican, Central and South American, Caribbean (Cuban, Puerto Rican, Dominican) and Peninsular (Spain). - 4.
-All changes by the editor are incorporated, and a second draft is completed.
-Closely scrutinized proofreading is now performed to correct any remaining grammatical/typographical errors. - 5.
-The second draft is reviewed by designated Spanish-speaking reviewers who are involved in the use of the translated document and who are expert in the content of the original document.
-Ideally, these reviewers shall: (a) be expert in representing all of the affected subgroups in the target area; (b) keep in mind the goals of the intended message and the target audience; and (c) avoid re-translating the document, by merely changing the style of the piece or by replacing one correct word with another equally correct word.
-These reviewers will be provided brief summaries of the target population, including Hispanic subgroups, education, language preference and standards. - 6.
-Only the appropriate reviewers comments are incorporated into the document.
-Although reviewers are sometimes expert on the content, they may or may not be capable of effectively representing all Hispanic subgroups.
-In addition, these reviewers, capable experts in their own fields, may not be "communications" experts.
-What might be appropriate by the reviewers standards may not be appropriate for the target audience. - 7.
-A pilot test with the target audience is done if time and money permit. - 8.
-When differences in opinion occur among the reviewers, broadcast-standards in the Spanish language will prevail.
-It is recommended that the input of Broadcast experts be considered in settling all differences. - 9.
-A third and final draft is created, incorporating Broadcast input.
-This draft is submitted to the editor(s) for final proofreading and editing. - 5.
-Another draft is prepared on a compatible computer diskette to produce galleys to reduce typesetting errors.
+Translated documents are then edited by a fully bilingual English/Spanish editor/proofreader who was not involved with the original translation of the document.
+Translators and editors have complete command of Spanish and are skilled in grammatical rules and localized regionalisms.
+All target audiences, and their particular regional Spanish, is taken into account, including U.S. Border, Mexican, Central and South American, Caribbean (Cuban, Puerto Rican, Dominican) and Peninsular (Spain). - 4.
+Changes by the editor are incorporated and a second draft is prepared and scrutinized for any remaining grammatical/typographical errors.